linode/linode-cloud-controller-manager/README.md

 `proxy-protocol` | `none`, `v1`, `v2` | `none` | Specifies whether to use a version of Proxy Protocol on the underlying NodeBalancer.
 Overwrites `default-proxy-protocol`.
 `tls-secret-name` | string | | Specifies a secret to use for TLS.
 The secret type should be `kubernetes.io/tls`.

-#### Firewalls
+#### Nodebalancer Firewalls
-Firewall rules can be applied to the CCM Managed NodeBalancers in two distinct ways.
+Firewall rules can be applied to the CCM-managed NodeBalancers in two distinct ways.

-##### CCM Managed Firewall
+##### CCM-Managed Firewall
-To use this feature, ensure that the linode api token used with the ccm has the `add_firewalls` grant.
+To use this feature, ensure that the Linode API token used with the CCM has the `add_firewalls` grant.

-The CCM accepts firewall ACLs in json form.
+The CCM accepts firewall ACLs in JSON form.
 The ACL can either be an `allowList` or a `denyList`.
 Supplying both is not supported.
 Supplying neither is not supported.
 The `allowList` sets up a CloudFirewall that `ACCEPT`s traffic only from the specified IPs/CIDRs and `DROP`s everything else.
 The `denyList` sets up a CloudFirewall that `DROP`s traffic only from the specified IPs/CIDRs and `ACCEPT`s everything else.
 Ports are automatically inferred from the service configuration.

 See [Firewall rules](https://www.linode.com/docs/api/networking/#firewall-create__request-body-schema) for more details on how to specify the IPs/CIDRs